scrabbletank/farhome-rules/rulesdoc.md

 Spells are split into 3 schools: Arcane, Curse, and Divine.
 Each school handles a different type of spell and uses a different attribute for its spellcasting.
 Arcane spells use the elements and raw power to defeat their foes, using Intelligence for its attribute.
 Curse spells disable and debuff their targets and uses Willpower.
 Divine spells center around healing and buffing targets and uses Charisma.

-To cast a spell you must have a codex containing the spell you want to cast, have the spell prepared, and have a spell slot with a high enough level to cast the spell.
+To cast a spell you must have a codex containing the spell you want to cast, have the spell prepared, and have enough mana to cast the spell.

 ### Spellbooks